multiformats/multicodec/README.md

 > **Q. I have questions on multicodec, not listed here.**

 That's not a question.
 But, have you checked the proper [multicodec FAQ](./README.md#faq)?
 Maybe your question is answered there.
-This FAQ is only specifically for multicodec-packed.
+This FAQ is only specifically for multicodec.

 > **Q. Why?**